Skip to main content World Without Eng

 Costs of chemistry

 The first danger is that teams take a long time to build chemistry together, and until they do, performance tends to suffer.
 Tuckman’s “Forming-Storming-Norming-Performing” is a generally accepted model of how this works (check out the Wikipedia page).
-Basically, teams come together (forming), tend to experience a little tension or conflict as they learn how to work together and build trust (storming), they emerge with acceptance for one another and a shared team identity (norming), then finally they reach a place of autonomy with the ability to make decisions effectively as a team (performing).
-A big difference between norming and performing is that team members in the norming phase often feel unable to disagree or dissent.
-There is a fear of causing conflict after just exiting the storming phase.
-And in fact, some teams never leave the storming phase if they can’t figure out how to get along!
-To make effective decisions, team members have to be able to disagree.
-But it takes a lot of time and energy for a team to reach that place, and in some cases teams never reach it.
+Teams come together (forming) and tend to experience a little tension or conflict as they learn how to work together and build trust (storming); they emerge with acceptance for one another and a shared team identity (norming), and then finally, they reach a place of autonomy with the ability to make decisions effectively as a team (performing).

-As a result, ephemeral teams are actually quite costly and risky.
-They’re costly because teams will spend time and energy going through the forming-storming-norming stages every time a new team comes together.
-Further, there’s an opportunity cost since that time and energy could’ve been spent developing had the teams been static and long-lived.
+As a result, ephemeral teams are quite costly and risky.
+They’re costly because teams will spend time and energy going through the forming, storming, and norming stages every time a new team comes together.
+Further, there’s an opportunity cost since a static, long-lived team could have spent that time and energy developing.
 They’re also risky because, as mentioned, some teams may never exit the storming stage.

-Could some of the cost be saved if an ephemeral team wasn’t built from scratch?
-We might imagine that keeping the core of a group the same while rotating a few members would keep the team identity mostly intact.
-That could help the team at least continue “norming”, right?
-Unfortunately, that’s not the case.
 Tuckman’s research suggests that teams re-enter the storming stage when team dynamics change.
 Any change in leadership is especially likely to plunge a team back into the storming phase, and since ephemeral teams crop up around new projects, leadership often does change.
 Even if an engineering manager stays constant with the team, the product manager and other stakeholders likely will not.
-Since these folks often inhabit a leadership role for a team, every new project will lead to a new round of storming.
+Since these folks typically inhabit a leadership role for a team, every new project will lead to a new round of storming.

 Overhead overload

-Guidelines, emerging from work around domains and team relationships to domains, like the books Domain Driven Design, Accelerate, and Team Topologies, indicate that ideally one team would correspond to one domain to keep cognitive load in check.
-(Please note that these are affiliate links, so if you purchase those books through the link I’ll get a small commission).
 You can think of a domain as a single conceptual space where terms take on a particular meaning.
-For instance, if I’m in the “referral” domain, the words “fulfill”, “redeem”, “sender”, and “recipient” take on a particular meaning.
+For instance, if I’m in the “referral” domain, the words “fulfill,” “redeem,” “sender,” and “recipient” take on a particular meaning.
 One clue that I’ve left the referral domain and entered another is if terms start to mean something else.
-For example, if “sender” and “recipient” start referring to people passing messages (rather than referrals), that’s a clue I’ve entered say, a “messaging” domain.
+For example, if “sender” and “recipient” start referring to people passing messages (rather than referrals), that’s a clue I’ve entered, say, a “messaging” domain.

 Hidden costs of handoffs